-Community Character of the C-ES-I East Shore of Tomales Bay.
-Maintain the existing character of low-density, residential, agriculture, mariculture, visitor-serving, and boating-related fishing or uses.
+C-ES-1 Community Character of the East Shore of Tomales Bay.
+Maintain the existing character of low-density, residential, agriculture, mariculture, visitor-serving, and fishing or boating-related uses.
 Allow expansion or modification of development for visitor-serving or commercial development on previously developed lots along the east shore of Tomales Bay, provided that such expanded uses are compatible with the small scale and character of existing development along the Bay.